jiaqic2014/MSRE_Dynamics-Xenon/README.md

 Note:
 Only one version of the model is uploaded to avoid confusion, which is setup for frequency analysis.
 Other types of usage can be easily setup by slightly changing the model.
+If unable to open the model, update MATLAB to the latest version.